Gargoyle Gecko vs Frilled Dragon (Frilled Neck Lizard): Complete Comparison (2026)

 Health and Lifespan Comparison

 Gargoyle Gecko has a typical lifespan of 15-20 years, while Frilled Dragon (Frilled Neck Lizard) lives approximately 10-20 years.
 Health profiles differ significantly between these reptiles.
 Gargoyle Gecko is predisposed to Metabolic Bone Disease (MBD), Respiratory Infections, Shedding Issues, with associated veterinary costs for monitoring and treatment.
 Frilled Dragon (Frilled Neck Lizard) faces its own health challenges including Metabolic Bone Disease (MBD), Respiratory Infections, Parasites.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+The number of documented predispositions is similar; the type and management of those conditions are not.
 Insurance considerations differ between the two reptiles based on these risk profiles.
 Prospective owners should discuss species-specific health screening with a herp veterinarian before making their decision.

 Best for Low-Maintenance Health